FrankHJCuypers/gaai/Kotlin-BLE-Library.md

 - libs.nordic.ui
 - libs.nordic.theme, so includes the Nordic logo etc...
 - libs.nordic.navigation, encapsulates a lot of the navigation stuff with NavHost and NavController.
-  Not clear what the differences are compared with the Cupkaes course.
+  Not clear what the differences are compared with the Cupcakes course.
 - libs.nordic.permissions.ble for instance for requiring bluetooth permission etc...
   Includes the screens needed to ask for permission.
   Seems to use the composables
 - libs.nordic.logger

 So it uses nordic themes and navigation?

 ## app_server